-The Camino Portuguese and Camino Fatima share the first 100km on route from Lisbon – yellow arrows for the Camino Portuguese and blue for Fatima
+The Camino Portuguese and Camino Fatima share the first 100km on route from Lisbon – yellow for the Camino Portuguese and blue for Fatima

-Time for our first lunch on the Portuguese Camino
+Our first lunch on the Portuguese Camino

 The sun was now quite hot and knowing that we had to walk another 10km to our destination played a bit on my mind, but fortunately it was our first day on the Camino and we were still in high spirits!

-We’ve seen a lot of buildings that was tiled on the outside – tiles for which Portugal is well known for.
+We saw many buildings that was tiled on the outside – tiles for which Portugal is well known for.
 It is a trademark of Portugal and I loved the way these buildings stood out between the others.